-You make choices every day that affect your health.
-Did you know that many of your choices can lower your risk for several types of cancer?
+Did you know that many choices you make every day can lower your risk for several types of cancer?

 Research shows that up to 50% of cancer cases and about 50% of cancer deaths are preventable with the knowledge we have today.

-Lifestyle changes, like choosing more vegetables instead of red meat or wearing sunscreen every day, can make a difference.
-Here are the best ways to reduce your cancer risk or detect cancer early, when successful treatment is more likely.
+Here are eight ways to reduce your cancer risk or detect cancer early, when successful treatment is more likely.

 Tobacco use (including cigarettes, cigars, hookah, chewing tobacco and more) has been linked to many types of cancer, including lung, colorectal, breast, throat, cervical, bladder, mouth and esophageal cancers.
 It’s best never to start using tobacco, but if you do use tobacco products, it’s never too late to quit.

 According to the American Cancer Society, cigarette smoking rates reached a historic low in the U.S. in 2019.
 However, smoking still accounts for about 30% of all cancer deaths.
 About 80 to 90% of all lung cancers are related to smoking.

 Nonsmokers who are exposed to secondhand smoke are also at risk for cancer of the lungs and other sites, as well as other diseases.
 E-cigarettes also have serious health risks with increasing use seen among young people, which may lead to addiction or may also serve as a gateway to other tobacco products.
 The Prevent Cancer Foundation stands firm in discouraging the use of all tobacco products, including e-cigarettes.

 Skin cancer is the most common—and the most preventable—cancer diagnosis in the U. S. Exposure to the sun’s ultraviolet radiation causes most skin cancers.
 Be sure to use adequate sun protection year-round.
 Never use indoor tanning beds.